One day in 2013, my buddy Monterio and I were lifting weights at the gym.

 During this particular workout, Monterio and I had low energy and weren’t lifting as much as usual.
 So - like normal guys - we blamed the poor showing on “getting old.”

-“Man, my back is sore today!”
+“Man, my back is sore!”
 Monterio complained after finishing an underwhelming set of bench press.

-“I hear you,” I responded after finishing my own lackluster set.
-“My neck has been stiff all day!”
+“I hear you,” I responded after completing my own lackluster set.
+“My body has been stiff all day!”

-“You know our bodies fall apart at 26,” my 24-year-old lifting partner suggested as he started to re-rack the weights.
+“You know our bodies fall apart at 26,” my 24-year-old lifting partner suggested as he re-racked the weights.

 “What!?
 I just turned 31!”
 I replied.
 "That means I’m waaaay past my prime?”

 Monterio and I "up in da club" in 2013.

 Those were not the words I wanted to hear.
 As someone who found motivation by being "fit," I didn’t like that my biological clock was already ticking and there was nothing I could do to stop it.

 For the next few years, every time my body had a minor setback, I remembered Monterio's ominous words.